sourcegraph/sourcegraph-public-snapshot/doc/admin/management_console.md

 $ kubectl port-forward svc/management-console 2633:2633
 ```

-Then visit https://localhost:2633 to access the management console.
+Then visit http://localhost:2633 to access the management console.

 ## Troubleshooting

 ### I am getting "The server sent an invalid response" errors from my browser, why?

-Ensure you are connecting via `https://` and _not_ `http://`.
+Ensure you are connecting via `https://` and _not_ `http://` if you turned on password protection with `-e DISABLE_MANAGEMENT_CONSOLE_AUTH=false`.

 This type of browser error often indicates you are connecting via HTTP instead of HTTPS.
-The management console **only** serves over HTTPS for security reasons.
+The management console serves over HTTPS when authentication is turned on.

 ### I am seeing TLS / SSL warnings in my browser, why?